Fairfax Henry Wheelan: Early life and education

-He was educated McClure Military Academy in Oakland and the Christian Brothers School in Dublin.
-He entered Harvard College in 1875 and graduated in the Class of 1880, which included classmates of future president Theodore Roosevelt and secretary of state Robert Bacon.
-Fairfax was also a member of the Hasty Pudding Theatricals at Harvard.
+He entered Harvard College in 1875 and graduated in the Class of 1880, which included friendships with future president Theodore Roosevelt and Secretary of State Robert Bacon, New York City reformer Richard Welling, Boston Mayor Josiah Quincy and William George Pellew.
+He served as business manager for the Harvard Crimson and the Hasty Pudding Theatricals at Harvard.

 Career

-After college he returned to San Francisco in 1881 and started a new operation for Wheelan's Mills in West Berkeley.
+After college, he returned to San Francisco in 1881 and started a new operation for Wheelan's Mills in West Berkeley.
 During this time, he served as editor for the Berkeley Beacon and was elected School Director for the Town of Berkeley.
 In 1886, he opened a new flour mill in San Luis Obispo and eventually settled in Santa Barbara.
+He later sold his business to the Central Milling Company in San Jose.

+In Santa Barbara, Mr. Wheelan became the first president of the Santa Barbara Club in 1892.
+In 1893, he developed 2 patents related to flour mill operations.

-He later sold out to the Central Milling Company in San Jose, but stayed on as general superintendent.
-By 1888, he had left Central Milling to become general manager of Southern Mill and Warehouse Company in San Francisco.
+By 1888, he had left Central Milling to become general manager of Southern Mill and Warehouse Company.
+He eventually returned to San Francisco in 1894 as vice president of Southern Pacific Milling Company and director of the Salinas Valley Lumber Company.Serving on the board with his friend Timothy Hopkins.

-In 1887, Wheelan married Albertine Soule Randall, daughter attorney of Albert Gallatin Randall, an original San Francisco 49’er, and member of the San Francisco Committee of Vigilance of 1851 and Anne Soule, in San Francisco May 18, 1887, at Trinity Church.
+In 1887, Wheelan married Albertine Randall, the daughter of Albert Gallatin Randall, an original San Francisco 49'er, and member of the San Francisco Committee of Vigilance of 1851 and Anne Soule, in San Francisco May 18, 1887, at Trinity Church.

 While in Santa Barbara, Mr. Wheelan was the first president of the Santa Barbara Club in 1892.
-In 1893 he developed 2 patents related to flour mill operations.
-He eventually returned to San Francisco in 1894 as vice president of Southern Pacific Milling Company and director of the Salinas Valley Lumber Company.
+In 1893, he developed 2 patents related to flour mill operations.

 He and his wife, Albertine, had two sons, Edgar Stow Wheelan, born in San Francisco on April 7, 1888, and Fairfax Randall Wheelan, born in Santa Barbara on August 1, 1891.
-Wheelan¹s wife, Albertine Randall Wheelan, began what would be a long career as a fine artist, the costume director for stage producer David Belasco, and book illustrator.
-She is also considered to be one of first women cartoonists in America.
+Wheelan's wife, Albertine Randall Wheelan, began what would be a long career as a fine artist, the costume director for stage producer David Belasco, and book illustrator.
+She is considered to be one of first women cartoonists in America.